 This collaborative model recognises that national WHS and workers’ compensation outcomes are improved when all relevant views and interests are considered.

-- implementing WHS ministers’ responses to the recommendations of the 2018 independent review of the model WHS laws
+- finalising the agreed recommendations from the 2018 Review of the model WHS laws

-- continuing to enhance our data holdings and evidence base, including through the Data Improvement Project and by undertaking high-quality research on priority WHS and workers’ compensation issues.
+- continuing to enhance our data holdings and evidence base, including through the Data Improvement Project and the official launch of Safe Work Australia’s data website.

 In addition to these key activities, we will also continue performing our core activities by: